-5. Crime Scene Investigators.
-Crime Scene Investigators who have specialized knowledge or training above and beyond their regular requirements, shall receive specialization pay of \$750.00 per year.
-Specialization pay shall be given to all eligible Crime Scene Investigators who have been qualified in any court of law as an expert in (i) blood spatter analysis, (ii) shooting incident reconstruction, (iii) footwear pattern analysis, and/or (iv) clandestine grave investigation and reconstruction, or have been certified by the International Association for Identification ("IAI") in any of the above disciplines.
+4. Crime Scene Investigators who have specialized knowledge or training above and beyond their regular requirements, shall receive specialization pay of \$750.00 per year.
+Specialization pay shall be given to all eligible Crime Scene Investigators who have successfully completed a specialized course of study in, have been qualified in any court of law as an expert in, or have been certified by the International Association for Identification ("IAI").
+The following disciplines shall be recognized: (i) blood spatter analysis, (ii) shooting incident reconstruction, (iii) footwear pattern analysis, (iv) video analysis, (v) MPTC certification train the trainer, (vi) IAI certification in crime scene investigation, analysis or reconstruction, (vii) BERLA-IVE, and/or (viii) clandestine grave investigation and reconstruction.
 Specialization pay is limited to two (2) certifications for a maximum of \$1,500.00 per year.
 The annual specialization pay pursuant to this Section shall be paid in two installments, one in the pay period including July 1 and one in the pay period including January 1.